snaqviApps/Field-Tasks/README.md

-# This application demonstrates initial implementation of
+#  This application demonstrates user input
 - obsevering user-input
 - passing it to the details screen

 # Tools:
  - Compose
+ - sealed interface based state management
- - Nav3
+ - Nav3 implementation with screens as state

 <table>
  <tr>